Fisher to Skyline Parkway

 Near Fisher stretches the Malmberg Prairie Preserve, one of the few extant virgin prairies left.
-Preserved by early settlers and now protected by the Nature Conservancy, these 80 acres of wild prairie roses, blue gentians, and bright yellow sunflowers shine in late summer.
+Preserved by early settlers and now protected by the Nature Conservancy, these 80 ac (32.4 ha) of wild prairie roses, blue gentians, and bright yellow sunflowers shine in late summer.
 Once home to herds of bison, the land here has never been plowed, and it looks all the more special, surrounded as it is by acres and acres of industrial-scale agriculture.
-To reach the preserve from US-2, take US-75 south to Hwy-9, then turn south onto Hwy-56 and drive for two miles until you see the Nature Conservancy sign.
+To reach the preserve from US-2, take US-75 south to Hwy-9, then turn south onto Hwy-56 and drive for 2 mi (3.4 km) until you see the Nature Conservancy sign.

 Crookston (pop.
-7,891), 25 miles east of the North Dakota border, has a series of bridges over the meandering and tree-lined Red Lake River, which winds along the south side of the compact downtown business district.
+7,806), 25 mi (40 km) east of the North Dakota border, has a series of bridges over the meandering and tree-lined Red Lake River, which winds along the south side of the compact downtown business district.
 The small Polk County Historical Museum (Tues.-Sun.
 Memorial Day-mid-Sept., donation) contains the usual slew of 19th-century stuff alongside the “World’s Largest Ox-Cart” (celebrated in August’s Ox-Cart Days).

-One of the greatest loop trips in the country, Skyline Parkway is a 25-mile (with side trips, over 30 miles) bucolic wind along the bluffs above Duluth.
+One of the greatest loop trips in the country, bucolic Skyline Parkway winds some 25-mi (40 km) along the bluffs above Duluth (over 30 mi/48 km with side trips).
 Accessed from West Duluth off I-35, the parkway takes in numerous historical sites, but it’s mostly just jaw-dropping scenery, especially Hawk Ridge, which offers perfect wind conditions for viewing up to 30,000 hawks, eagles, and falcons daily in fall; also along the ridge is a fantastic network of trails, boarding stations, and observation posts.
-The parkway, which was started in 1889 and completed in 1929, connects at its north end with famed Hwy-61, which, if you’ve got the time to spend, is an even more beautiful jaunt along Lake Superior’s granite cliffs to Grand Portage and Canada, 150 miles to the northeast.
+The parkway, which was started in 1889 and completed in 1929, connects at its north end with famed Hwy-61, which, if you’ve got the time to spend, is an even more beautiful jaunt along Lake Superior’s granite cliffs to Grand Portage and Canada, 150 mi (242 km) to the northeast.
 Along the way are some of the region’s best places to eat: numerous smokehouses touting their smoked fish, plucked from the frigid waters of the great lake.

-On Hwy-33, on the edge of the Fond Du Lac Indian Reservation, 11 miles south of US-2 and 15 miles west of Duluth, the town of Cloquet boasts the only gas station ever designed by famed architect Frank Lloyd Wright.
+On Hwy-33, on the edge of the Fond Du Lac Indian Reservation, 9 mi (14.5 km) south of US-2 and 22 mi (35 km) west of Duluth, the town of Cloquet boasts the only gas station ever designed by famed architect Frank Lloyd Wright.
 Cloquet also has the large Fond-du-Luth Native American-owned casino.